• Skip to primary navigation

 Bogota is a metropolitan city that is usually overlooked by backpackers due to its mammoth size and complicated transport system.

-Flying from: Medellin or Bogota.
+🏁 Flying from: Medellín or Bogota.

 Once you have had time to settle in and get familiar with the Colombian culture you will be prepared for the best part of your trip.